DMacMakes/dmacdocs/content/en/torrens/ise102/week4/index.md

 ## MORE ON BOOLEAN LOGIC
 More on Boolean logic from chapter 2.

-Add two or more cleaner, crisper examples of multiple conditions.
+Add two or more cleaner, crisper examples of multiple conditions, or FIND THEM IN CHAPTER 2 READING

 Truth tables!